revel/revel.github.io/manual/concepts.md

 There are many excellent overviews of MVC structure online.
 In particular, the one provided by [Play!
 Framework](http://www.playframework.org) matches our model exactly.

-## Life of a Request
+## The Life of a Request

-Here is an overview of the request processing framework.
+Below is an overview of the request processing framework.

 ![Life of a Request](/img/RevelDesign.png)

-Concept summary:

 * Revel exposes a single http.Handler, responsible for instantiating a [Controller](controllers.html) (the context for the request) and passing the request along to the